MITgcm/MITgcm/doc/examples/examples.rst

     S_{i} = f {\Delta t} < 0.5 \text{ for stability}

-evaluates to 0.12 for our choice of :math:`\delta t`, which is below the stability criteria.
+evaluates to 0.12 for our choice of :math:`\delta t`, which is below the stability threshold.

-There are two general rules in choosing a lateral Laplacian eddy viscosity :math:`A_{h}`:
+There are two general rules in choosing a horizontal Laplacian eddy viscosity :math:`A_{h}`:

   - the resulting Munk layer width should be at least as large (preferably, larger) than the lateral grid spacing;
   - the viscosity should be sufficiently small that the model is stable for horizontal friction, given the time step.